mitjakarki/CompSec/Lab2_Network/README.md

 Attack on the "Order ID" is an [reflected XSS attack](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)#Reflected_XSS_Attacks) and the attack on the searchfield is [DOM based XSS](https://www.owasp.org/index.php/DOM_Based_XSS).

 __What is the difference between these two types of attacks?__

+In reflected XSS attack, the malicious script is injected into and then stored in the original and legitimate website.
+In DOM XSS the website is not altered but the client side DOM env is.

 ---